omereks/FlightSimulator2/README.md

 ## File Organiztion
 Project is created with:
 * View Folder - Contains all the Views and Imges.
-* ViewModel Folder - Contains all the ViewModels
+* ViewModel Folder - Contains all the ViewModels.
-* Model Folder - Contains all the Models
+* Model Folder - Contains all the Models.
-* Plugin - Contains all the Plugin and the Api for more Plugins
+* Plugin - Contains all the Plugin and the Api for more Plugins.